dafrina/ezform/readme.md

 ### fileValidator

-Checks if a file was selected on a `FieldFile` (@ezform/mui) component.
+Checks if a file was selected on a `FieldFile` ([@ezform/mui](https://github.com/dafrina/ezform-mui)) component.
 Please note that this validator only checks if a file is selected, but not if the filetype or size is invalid.
 You need to implement your own validator to handle these cases.

 > Currently, you can only pass one validator function to a `Field` component.
 If you wish to combine validators, you can simply make a new validator function and call the default validators (or custom ones!) yourself to mix and match.

 ## Creating your own Fields

-You may want to integrate EZForm into your project without having to use Material UI's form components.
+You may want to integrate EZForm into your project without having to use [@ezform/mui](https://github.com/dafrina/ezform-mui) form components.

 All EZForm needs to work, is for your component to:

 - accept a `name`, `form` and `validator` prop
 - call the `useField` hook and pass the `name`, `validator` and `form` as function arguments
 - implement a `handleChange` function which modifies the form field when the value changes.
 You are free on how you do it, but make sure to call `form.setField(name, value, validateImmediately);`.
 Notice that you need to pass the `name` prop to let EZForm know which field you are changing as well as the `value` of the form field.
 You can optionally instruct EZForm to validate the field after a change.
-If you dont pass the `validateImmediately` argument, it will default to `true`.
+If you don't pass the `validateImmediately` argument, it will default to `true`.

 EZForm uses this technique internally to integrate Material UI's form fields.
 The great thing is, you may also call the `setField` method from anywhere you have a reference to the `ezform` object, which means you can alter the form after asynchronous data has been loaded.